soong-construction/dirt-rally-time-recorder/docs/configuration.md

 - inside one class, signal LEFT for the first car in the list, RIGHT for the other
 - if the cars are in different classes, signal LEFT for the car in the class first in the list, RIGHT for the other

 After a while, you will know which cars cannot be told apart by the UDP telemetry, what their in-game order is, and which one is LEFT/RIGHT.
+Note that the received signal holds for the current stage.
+A stage restart will reset signal detection.

 Caveat: User signals currently only work for DiRT Rally 2.0.